microsoft/FluidFramework/packages/tools/client-debug-view/README.md

 This library is intended to be consumed as a component in an existing React app.
 The suggested use pattern is to hide the `ClientDebugView` component behind some dev/debug-only flag, and allow developers to toggle it on as needed to analyze / adjust local state.

+## Working in the package

+### Test Sandbox App

+This package has a simple testing app that sets up a Container with some simple data for testing the debug view, as well as some interactive controls for testing live editing / collaboration scenarios.

+To run the app, navigate to the root of this package and run `npm run start:test-app`.

+-   This will launch a local [Tinylicious](https://fluidframework.com/docs/testing/tinylicious/) service and serve the app at <http://localhost:8080/>.

 ## Library TODOs

 -   More default data object visualizers should be added.